 The COI framing of DPRK nuclear and missile programs as a criminal activity and a function of the Juche ideology intended to force “concessions” from the international community therefore crosses into hyperreality.
 This is likely attributable to the primary international relations expert witness for the COI, Victor Cha (i.e. Cha 2002: 214), a Bush administration negotiator.
 Cha (2013: 303) grants that “there is some truth” to the notion that the DPRK wants nuclear weapons to deter America.
 He then proceeds to discredit this position by referring to a ‘blame America’ discourse of North Korea ‘sympathizers’ who see the US as the root of all problems.
 This reaches a climax where, in a profoundly hyperreal exercise intended to mislead the reader through sheer volume and repetition, Cha produces an 8-page list of American ‘security assurances’ to the DPRK (Ibid: 306-7).
 Many of these ‘assurances’ are very weak, and the strongest of them essentially say ‘we do not intend to attack you’ (at this time) and have ‘no hostile intent’ (at this time).
 These statements are, of course, true: the US is not planning a preemptive ground invasion of the DPRK.
 But they would mean almost nothing in the context of escalation to open warfare outbreak with the ROK or large protests or civil conflict in the DPRK.

 The typical mystification of the threat posed to the DPRK usually begins from ‘does the United States want to invade North Korea?’
 Andrei Lankov (2013c) noted at a March 2013 webinar that there is no political support for invading the DPRK.
 Yet re-framing the question results in an entirely different answer.
-In the question period of this webinar, the present author asked Lankov (paraphrasing): ‘if there were medium- to large-scale protests, riots or rebellion going on in the DPRK, would the US/ROK intervene as they did in Libya?’
+In the question period of this webinar, I asked Lankov (paraphrasing): ‘if there were medium- to large-scale protests, riots or rebellion going on in the DPRK, would the US/ROK intervene as they did in Libya?’
 He was unequivocal (again paraphrasing): ‘US forces would intervene, at minimum to secure the nuclear program, and possibly to finally remove the regime.’
-And he added that the intervention would be primarily American, as sending Koreans to kill other Koreans is politically impossible in ROK politics, and sending Japanese troops is out-of-the-question largely for political/historical reasons.
+And he added that the intervention would be primarily American, as sending Koreans to kill other Koreans is politically impossible in ROK politics, and sending Japanese troops is out-of-the-question for political/historical reasons.
 Tim Beal (2011: 38) also emphasizes how American intervention would be justified in terms of securing WMD materials in the context of war of breakdown of authority in the DPRK.
 Moreover, the hidden point of OPLAN 5029 is apparently that the US would want to preempt the ROK from taking control of the DPRK nuclear arsenal and would therefore seek to seize them first if the DPRK were to become unstable (Funabashi 2007: 250).